RichitaG/N9K-CRC-Checker/README.md

 **Overview:**
-The purpose of this script is to capture ports generating CRC or FCS errors in Nexus 9200 & 9300 Cloud Scale switches.
+The purpose of this script is to automate identification of ports generating CRC /FCS errors in Nexus 9200 & 9300 Cloud Scale switches and identify if port is having L1 issue or it's just forwarding stompped packets.

 Cisco 9000 series switch run in cut-through switching mode, by default.
-Whenever switch receives corrupt frame, it stomps the packet and keeps forwarding it.
+Whenever switch receives corrupt frame, it doesn't drop the frame.
+Rather it stomps the packet and keeps forwarding it.
-If the error gets generated in Nexus switch itself, then it stomps the packet; as well adds FCS Error counter at the end of the packet.
-If interface only has CRC counters, then it could be because of stomped packets and is usually not the source of error.

----

-Know more about Nexus 9000 CRC Tracing at: https://www.cisco.com/c/en/us/support/docs/switches/nexus-9000-series-switches/216239-nexus-9000-cloud-scale-asic-crc-identifi.html#anc12
+Thus, multiple interfaces may see CRC errors, however faulty L1 issue may lie with any one interface in the path.
+Various counters needs to be looked upto to isolate problematic Port /SFP /Cable.
+This CRC tracing and identification is now automated for Nexus 9200 & 9300 Cloud Scale switches to ease troubleshooting.

+There are two scripts.
+Poller script collects interface error counters at timely intervals.
+Parser script analyses the output collected in first script and generates tabular output with remediation (whether interface is source of the error or is it forwarding already stompped packets).

 ---